samples-swap/swapansblog/.history/_posts/2019-09-24-openshift-4-Codeready-Containers_20200809104732.md

 In Windows explorer navigate to %

-## See below if you get any errors
+# See below if you get any errors

 ### Disable wireless network adapter

-I have had issues where the Hyper-v virtual switch doesn't work if it uses the wireless adapter for the virtual ethernet card.
+I have had issues where the Hyper-v virtual switch doesnt work if it uses the wirless adapter for the virtual ethernet card.
 I have had to disable the wireless adapter so that Hyper-v chooses the Ethernet adapter for Default Switch.

 * Go to Control Panel --> Network and Internet --> Network Connections